omidfarhang/omid.dev/content/posts/2009-12-17-merry-christmas-idiot.en.md

 Here's an example from today (md5: C670165AE6DFA8318F0EA795B1D3AD55).
 This one is actually a Zapchast (IRC bot variant).

-The &#8220;Christmas Card&#8221; requires it's own &#8220;special version&#8221; of Flash to be installed — flashplayer2009.exe — which is the malware itself.
+The “Christmas Card” requires it's own “special version” of Flash to be installed — flashplayer2009.exe — which is the malware itself.

 Once ready, it will display this friendly message written in Universal Gibberish.